 4. In the Equipment View window for each enclosure, look for amber icons.
-Figure 5-4 shows an example.
+Figure 5-5 shows an example.

-Figure 5-4 Equipment View Window With Faulted Power Supply
+Figure 5-5 Equipment View Window With Faulted Power Supply

-The right field in this window displays system components, also known as CRUs: customer-replaceable units, although end users replace only disk modules.
+The right field in this window displays system components, also known as CRUs: customer-replaceable units, although not all are actually replaceable by end users.
 The rest of this chapter and the Origin FibreVault and Fibre Channel RAID Owner's Guide have information on replacing components.

-A white icon, which also displays the letter E ({empty), indicates a missing component.
+A white icon, which also displays the letter E (empty), indicates a missing component.
 If you do not know the name of the CRU represented by an amber icon, you can display it by positioning the cursor over the CRU for a few seconds without moving it.
 The RAID GUI displays a description of the CRU near the icon, as well as in the status bar.

-The external Fibre Channel Hub is transparent to ssmgui and the command-line interfaces.
+The external Fibre Channel Hub is transparent to ssmgui and the command-line interfaces, and thus does not appear in the Equipment View or Components for Array windows.

-Note: For configurations with multiple disk enclosures, you can cause the LEDs on specific disk modules to flash as an aid to locating them.
+Note: For configurations with multiple disk enclosures, you can cause the LEDs on specific disk modules to flash to help locate them.
 In the Components window or Equipment View toolbar, use the second button from the right to start flashing the disk module LEDs; use the button at the far right to stop LED flashing.
+Figure 5-6 shows these buttons.